The 20 Best TV Shows on Hulu Right Now

 If you’re wondering if a sitcom should exist to explore the career of a white rapper making his way in a musical milieu created by black artists, rest assured that the sitcom is wondering that aloud the whole time.
-Focusing on the exploits of Dave Burd, better known as comedically-oriented rapper Lil Dicky, this show not only features some of the best new characters on TV but wrestles actively with the identity of those characters and the way characters like them are used as tropes in storytelling and culture while delivering some of the smartest and most inventive storytelling on TV.
-Skip to episode 5, “Hype Man,” for one of the most illuminating and thoughtful portraits of bipolar disorder I’ve ever seen, then scroll back to the beginning to watch this extremely talented rapper reckon with his rights, and his role, in contemporary hip-hop.
+Focusing on the exploits of Dave Burd, better known as comedically-oriented rapper Lil Dicky, this show not only features some of the best new characters on TV but wrestles actively with the identity of those characters and the way characters like them are used as tropes in storytelling and culture while delivering some of the smartest and most inventive storytelling around.
+Skip to episode 5, “Hype Man,” for one of the most illuminating and thoughtful portraits of bipolar disorder seen on television, then scroll back to the beginning to watch this extremely talented rapper reckon with his rights, and his role, in contemporary hip-hop.

 6. Little Fires Everywhere (2020)

 Fresh off of two seasons of Big Little Lies, Reese Witherspoon teams up with Kerry Washington for this critically-acclaimed adaptation of the book of the same name by Celeste Ng about two mothers from different backgrounds whose lives are upended when their paths cross.
 The series—which exploring race, class, privilege, and preconceived ideas—dares to ask some important questions about identity, choice, opportunity, and expectation, bolstered by riveting performances by Witherspoon, Washington, and a cast of acting heavyweights.

 If Taika Waititi’s success has completely exploded in the past two or three years, his earlier work continues to set off reverberations that audiences are discovering now to great delight.
 After Waititi directed and co-wrote the 2014 horror-comedy of the same name about cohabitating, centuries-old vampires reckoning hilariously with both changing times and classic relationship foibles, his partner Jemaine Clement created this series.
 Cleverly, it does not revisit the same glories but instead relocates another group of bloodsuckers to New York for more, and different, shenanigans as they try to maintain their undead, sexy lifestyle while succumbing to the challenges and indignities of modern social niceties.